WebMCP vs MCP: What's the Difference and Why It Matters

 The Bigger Picture

-MCP and WebMCP are both part of a larger trend: giving AI models structured, permissioned access to tools and data instead of expecting them to work from raw text alone.
+MCP and WebMCP are both part of a larger trend: giving AI models structured, permissioned access to tools instead of expecting them to work from raw text.

-1. Use MCP now: Set up MCP servers in your editor.
-The productivity gains are real and immediate.
-Check out our curated stacks for a quick start.
+Use MCP now: Set up MCP servers in your editor.
+The productivity gains are real.
+Check out our curated stacks for a quick start, and make sure to choose servers that actually work.

-2. Watch WebMCP: Follow the specification development.
-If you build web applications, start thinking about which tools you'd want to expose.
+Watch WebMCP: Follow the specification.
+If you build web applications, start thinking about which tools you would expose.
+Read our introduction to WebMCP for the fundamentals.

-3. Build on the protocol: The concepts — tool discovery, structured schemas, permissioned access — are consistent across MCP and WebMCP.
+Build on the protocol: The concepts -- tool discovery, structured schemas, permissioned access -- are consistent across both.
 Time spent understanding one directly applies to the other.

 The MCP ecosystem is growing fast.
 Whether through your editor or your browser, structured tool access is becoming the standard way AI models interact with the world.